-MA Translation Studies (test page)
+MA Translation Studies (MATS)

 At Sheffield, you will join a well-established programme in translation studies offering a wide range of translation languages.
 We have good connections with local industry.
 Teaching is informed by relevant recent research linking the areas of translation and intercultural communication studies.